alvinbhou/Interactive-Social-TV-Service/README.md

 All of the control can be done by your smartphone.
 You can **voice commands** and  **simple gestures** to switch channels and APPs.
 You can view detailed channel information on your phone.

 Have you been frustrated when switching channels between ads?
-With ISTV, you can easily tell when the ads has finished and switch back to your desired channel.
+With ISTV, you can easily tell when the ads were finished and switch back to your desired channel.

 ## System Structure
 ![](https://i.imgur.com/8vApyFc.png)